Ever wondered why?

 So let’s try and put these points together.
 But before that it might make sense to review what is called the Ohm’s Law in physics.
 The Ohm’s law states that the current through a conductor between two points is directly proportional to the voltage across the two points and is inversely proportional to the resistance of the wire carrying the electric current.
 This means that the lesser the resistance of a wire, the more current would be able to flow through.

 Now let’s dig deeper.
 Why do we need a Guru or a spiritual teacher?
 One of the key reasons is that to receive divine energy and divine blessings, we need a medium or a connector.
-God’s energy is very powerful.
+The energy coming from the Supreme God is very powerful.
 It is not possible for everyone to receive it directly.
 So to bring down the intensity of such great and powerful energy, we need a Guru.
 Ultimately it is the Guru who is the bridge.
 Connecting to the Guru is like connecting an electronic device to an electrical outlet for power.
 No matter how sophisticated the hardware is, it will not function without power.

 Holy Bible also speaks of the power of Spiritual Conductivity in the book of Matthew (17:20):